Please read these FAQs before booking your degree recital in Brechemin Auditorium

 What paperwork is required before my recital can take place?

 - Recital Jury Approval Form – download form This form requires the signatures of your instructor and your jury (1-3 other faculty members.
 For doctoral candidates, at least one member of the Graduate Faculty must be present at the recital jury and sign the form).
 It goes into your permanent file to serve as partial documentation of your recital.
-Turn it in to your Advisor (Graduates: Brenda Banks; Undergraduates: Leann Martin, Room 116), after your jury and prior to your recital.
+Email the signed form to your Advisor (Graduates: Brenda Banks; Undergraduates: Leann Martin) as a jpeg or PDF, or turn in the signed form to the Advising Office in Room 116.
+Due any time after your jury and prior to your recital.

 You may also need the following form: